m-schmoock/bitcointax/README.md

 ## Bitcoin tax calculation JS website

-This page consumes CSV report data from various exchanges and sources, calculates taxes in fifo or lifo style and visualizes profits and stake.
+This page consumes report CSV data from various exchanges and sources, calculates profits in FIFO or LIFO style and visualizes the stake.
+It can handle multiple years at once and should be used like this, so LIFO/FIFO actually makes sense.

 **It will not upload your data anywhere.** It does all the calculation in your browsers JavaScript engine.
 Check the code, if concerned or